hiyadullu/quickserve/README.md

-# Quick Serve
+# QuickServe

-Quick Serve is an ecosystem where cafes and restaurants can onboard and access a suite of services.
+QuickServe is an ecosystem where cafes and restaurants can onboard and access a suite of services.
 It provides digital menus, online ordering, payment solutions, and analytics to streamline operations and enhance customer experience.

 ## Features